asyarb/use-resize-observer/README.md

 - 🎣 **Hooks API** - With `useResizeObserver` it's easier than ever to monitor the size changes of your elements.
 Just pass a ref!
 - ⚙️ **Alternative Native-esque API** - Intuitive to use.
 Pass an `HTMLElement` and an optional function to handle `ResizeObserver` callbacks.
 - 💨 **Optimized Performance** - Reuses `ResizeObserver` instances whenever
   possible.
-- 💥 **Tiny Footprint** - Less than 1 KB!
+- 💥 **Tiny Footprint**

-> ⚠️ It's recommended to add
+> ⚠️ This package includes
 > [`resize-observer-polyfill`](https://www.npmjs.com/package/resize-observer-polyfill)
 > for full browser support.
-This package dynamically ponyfills `ResizeObserver`
+This package ponyfills `ResizeObserver` at runtime
 > based on the browser.

 # Installation